Vaccine Injury Lawyer

 What is the Deadline to File a Vaccine Court Claim?

-Vaccine court claims involving injury or an adverse health condition must be filed within 3 years after the date of your first vaccine injury symptoms.
-For example, let’s say Jane gets a seasonal influenza vaccine on January 1, 2020.
+Vaccine court claims involving injury or an adverse health condition must be filed within three years after the date of your first vaccine injury symptoms.
+For example, let’s say Jane gets a seasonal influenza vaccine on January 1, 2024.
 On January 6, Jane starts to experience weakness in her legs and a pins and needles sensation.
-A week later, on January 14, Jane starts to experience double vision and difficulty moving her face.
+A week later, on January 14, Jane started to experience double vision and difficulty moving her face.
 On February 15, Jane is diagnosed with Guillain-Barre syndrome (“GBS”).
-Two years later, in March 2022, Jane learns that her GBS may have been caused by the flu shot.
+Two years later, in March 2026, Jane learns that her GBS may have been caused by the flu shot and hires a vaccine injury lawyer.

-Jane has until Janu 6, 2023 to file a vaccine court claim because her 3-year deadline began running on the date of her first symptoms (which occurred on January 6).
+Jane has until January 6, 2027, to file a vaccine court claim because her 3-year deadline began running on the date of her first symptoms (which occurred on January 6).
 This deadline would apply even if Jane does not learn that the GBS may have been caused by the flu shot until several years later, after the 3-year limitation period.

 What are Common Vaccine Injury Symptoms?